-The Z Press is one of the most functional (and challenging) overhead pressing movements done across most power and strength sports.
-Whether you decide to use a barbell, kettlebells or dumbbells, the Z Press will surely help you gain upper body strength, stronger abs, and better overhead health.
+This article will explore one of the most functional (and challenging) overhead pressing movements.
+Whether you decide to use a barbell, kettlebells, or dumbbells, the Z press will surely help you gain upper body strength, stronger abs, and better overhead pressing mechanics.

 - Benefits of the Z Press

 - Muscles Worked by the Z Press

 - Who Should Do the Z Press

 - Z Press Sets, Reps, and Programming Recommendations

 Check out our video tutorial below for more in-depth Z press tips.
 Pro strongman and one of the strongest presser ever, Rob Kearney, walks you through it.

 Here’s an in-depth, step-by-step breakdown of how to do the Z press optimally.

 First, create a strong base to press from on the floor by sitting with straight legs, an upright torso, and heels grounded/dug into the floor.
 Similar to the overhead press, the upper back should be tight with the lats creating a strong shelf to press from.
 The core and hip musculature should be engaged, as the spine should remain as rigid as possible when loaded.
 The Z Press starting position can be performed in a power rack with a barbell or flat ground with dumbbells or kettlebells.